wh-afra/keentune_target/README.md

 ## Build & Install
 ### By setuptools
-Setuptools can build target as a python lib.
+Setuptools can build KeenTune-target as a python lib.
 We can run setuptools as
 ```s
 >> python3 setup.py install
 ```